JasonBeardSanger/trepogeno/README.md

-This repo contains scripts that intend to wrap around mykrobe for the lineage calling of treponema strains The tool, currently nicknamed trepogeno, can be installed as a system wide package with the below instructions:
+This repo contains scripts that intend to wrap around mykrobe for the lineage calling of treponema strains.
+The tool, currently nicknamed trepogeno, can be installed as a system wide package with the below instructions:

 To set up functionality you must first: